 Feeling confident and comfortable in the clothes you wear can help make incontinence easier to manage while travelling.
 A loose-fitting top over leggings will keep you comfortable and discrete, and darker clothes will hide any leaks.

 Make sure you know where the toilets are in advance to avoid worrying.
 If this means calling a train station to see what their facilities are like, or pre-booking your seat for a flight so that you’re near the toilet, then do it!
 Anything that you can do to put your mind at ease will help your body feel better too.

-Carry some spare Natracare Dry & Lights with you – and a clean, dry pair of knickers, even a spare outfit.
+Carry some spare incontinence products with you – and a clean, dry pair of knickers, even a spare outfit.
 Make your costume change part of a glamourous holiday routine!
 Natracare Dry & Lights are biodegradable and breathable, helping you to manage your incontinence on the go without skin irritation, and take care of the environment at the same time.